Peel and Stick Tape Products

 Shear Force or Shear Stress

-The work that results when two contiguous parts slide past each other in opposite directions and parallel to their plane of contact.
+This is the work that results when two contiguous parts slide past each other in opposite directions and parallel to their plane of contact.

-The level of bond strength a pressure sensitive adhesive has to a substrate when shear force or stress is applied.
+This is the level of bond strength a pressure sensitive adhesive has to a substrate when shear force or stress is applied.
 For example, a PSA used to hang a picture on a wall needs to have excellent shear adhesion in order to work well.

 Transfer Adhesive Sandwich